 - Where relevant, the internal control mechanisms that will be used to comply with relevant anti-money laundering requirements.

-- The identity of the directors and persons responsible for the management of the agent and if the agent itself is not a PSP, evidence that they are a fit and proper person.
+- The identity of the directors and persons responsible for the management of the agent, and if the agent itself is not a PSP, evidence that they are fit and proper persons.
 The FCA expects you to carry out your own fitness and propriety checks on your agents in advance of the application, and these should be proportionate to the nature and scale of risk of the services to be carried out by the agent.

 - The payment services for which the agent is appointed.